This article contains affiliate links.

 We’ve saved you time and done all the hard work by adding all of these templates and more to The Social Media Managers Toolkit.

 Creative templates are particularly important if you are short on time to market your business.
-Having a bank of branded social media templates you can quickly add an image or message is a total game changer.
+Having a bank of branded social media templates where you can quickly add an image or message is a total game changer.

 The templates you need will depend on the platforms you work on and promote your business on, but here are a few examples: